urban48/debpackager/README.rst

 Provides an easy way to configure, manage and create a deb package that can be deployed on Linux.

+By adding `project.json <https://github.com/urban48/debpackager/wiki/conventions-and-usage#projectjson>`_ file to any project, debpackager will create debian out of it.

+If you have a python project you can set the type in the configuration to 'python', and debpackager will create and package virtualenv with your project out of your requirements.txt.

 Environment
 ===========